-- biological information contents and how they differ between species - either because of differences in environments, or because of differences in organisms; - ways of acquiring information and how they differ; - forms of representation and how they differ; - physical forms (chemical, neural, physical structures, ...) - virtual forms (implemented in physical forms;) - types of analysis and interpretation of information in organisms, and how they differ; - ways in which new information is derived or constructed, and how they differ; - ways in which information is used in external behaviour and internal processes, and how they differ.
+- biological information contents and how they differ between species - either because of differences in environments, or because of differences in organisms; - ways of acquiring information and how they differ; - ways of acquiring information and now they differ; forms of representation and how they differ; - physical forms (chemical, neural, physical structures, ...) - virtual forms (implemented in physical forms;) - types of analysis and interpretation of information in organisms, and how they differ; - ways in which new information is derived or constructed, and how they differ; - ways in which information is used in external behaviour and internal processes, and how they differ.